0x1grexo/mywebsite/README.md

 # Gregor Opmann – IT Portfolio

-A high-performance, responsive portfolio website built with a focus on hardware optimization and clean UI.
+A high-performance, responsive portfolio website built with a focus on optimization and clean UI.

 ## 🚀 Features
 * **Glassmorphism UI:** Modern frosted-glass aesthetic using `backdrop-filter`.